KnowageLabs/Knowage-Documentation/chapter_4/import_export.rst

     Document Import

 You will be asked to map *Roles*, *Engines*, *Datasources* and *Metadata* from *Source* to *Target*.
+After compliting all the steps to Metadata, you can start the import.

 .. figure:: media/image110.png